 Can I apply to a program before I receive approval from Mills?

-Talk with your international study advisor to make sure that studying abroad will not interfere with the completion on your major and/or your graduation date.
+Talk with your international study advisor to make sure that studying abroad will not interfere with the completion of your major and/or your graduation date.

 Back to top

 Yes.
 You will need to fill out a separate Mills application for each program you are applying to, however.
 If you are applying to multiple program locations within the same program (e.g. CIEE programs in Spain and Cuba), only one Mills application is necessary.
-Once you decide which program or program location you will be attending, you MUST notify the M Center so that the databases can be updated.
+Once you decide which program or program location you will be attending, you MUST notify the M Center by completing the Intent to Participate Form and attaching your acceptance letter.

 We offer programs in 63 different countries on 6 continents.
 Odds are you’ll find a program in your country of interest.
-Please consult the list of study abroad and international exchange programs by Country available in the International Study Resource Center and on the International Study website.
+Please consult the list of study abroad and international exchange programs by Country available at the International Study website.

 For specific program information, contact the international study program directly.
 Contact information for the programs can be obtained by going to the program web sites directly.

 Each program has its own selection criteria.
-Large programs such as Council on International Educational Exchange (CIEE) are likely to be less selective than small programs such as SIT or Antioch.
+Large programs such as Council on International Educational Exchange (CIEE) are likely to be less selective than small programs such as SIT.
 To find out more about a particular program, contact that program directly.
-You can obtain phone numbers or email addresses for programs in from the study abroad office or from the program web sites.

 Mills College is unique in that students studying abroad are charged the tuition and fees of their international study program, rather than Mills tuition and fees.
 Because many study abroad programs cost less than Mills, international study is a financially viable option for many students.